Graduate Handbook

 • All members of the TPC complete the assessment forms

-• The summary section must explicitly state the action items communicated to the student, and this information should be emailed to the student if not communicated during the Exam.
+• The Chair of the TPC completes the Exam Results form and sends it to the Associate Chair for Student Success.
+The summary section must explicitly state the action items communicated to the student, and this information should be emailed to the student if not communicated during the Exam.

 • The advisor and all members of the TPC will electronically sign the Admission to Candidacy form.